sirtoobii/wg-meta/README.md

 - `WIREGUARD_HOME`: Directory containing the Wireguard configuration -> Make sure the path ends with a `/`.
 - `IS_TESTING`: When defined, it has the following effects:
     - `Commands::Set|Enable|Disable` omits the header of the generated configuration files.
+- `WG_NO_COLOR`: If defined, the show command does not prettify the output with colors.

 ## Usage